Kentucky Blast-Resistant Buildings

 About HUNTER Blast-Resistant Buildings

 Blast-resistant buildings for rent in Kentucky are built to strict specifications.
-Units are minimally rated for 8 psi at medium response level.
+Units are minimally rated for 8 PSI at medium response level.
 Each unit features finished walls and ceiling, communications panel, electrical outlets and an efficient HVAC unit.

 Additional Kentucky Blast-Resistant Buildings Locations: